sudocrystal/scc-compsci/141/day-by-day/day19.md

 + Introduction to ACM Graphics
   - If there's time, do an introduction to ACM Graphics
-+ Grocery List Partner Program
++ Pair 4: Grocery List

 ## Solutions